singh-man/books/crackingTheCoding/02_linkedLists.md

 17      }
 18
 19      /* Move slow to Head.
 Keep fast at Meeting Point.
 Each are k steps from the 20       * Loop Start.
-If they move at the same pace, they must meet at Loop Start . */ 21      slow = head;
+If they move at the same pace, they must meet at Loop Start. */ 21      slow = head;
 22      while (slow != fast) {
 23          slow = slow.next;